swcarpentry/matlab-novice-inflammation/episodes/05-func.md

 they are only used by the function body to refer to the input and output values.

+This is one of the major differences between scripts and functions: a script can be thought of as automating the command line, with full access to all variables in the base workspace, whereas a function can only read and write variables from the calling workspace if they are passed as arguments --- i.e. a function has its own separate workspace.

 Now that we've seen how to turn Fahrenheit to Kelvin, it's easy to turn Kelvin to Celsius.